How I Overcame My Lonely, Sexless Marriage With Raw Honesty

 “From the very beginning, sex with him was lackluster; passionate but not mindblowing and it was always at my initiative.

 While I am happy to be the dominant one, I don’t feel desired by him and this is despite us trying many things.
 We’ve been to sex therapy and tried to talk things through but I think that my sex drive emasculates him even though he doesn’t admit it and won’t.”

 Magda is a 39-year old, married to a man 24 years older than her.
 Given the age gap, she expected to eventually end up in a sexless marriage.

-What she didn’t expect was for that to happen within six months of getting married:
+What she didn’t expect was to experience sexual loneliness within six months of getting married: